yuxqiu/yuxqiu.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 I am an MEng Computer Science student at [UCL](https://www.ucl.ac.uk/) and was a B.S.
 CS exchange student at [Georgia Tech](https://www.gatech.edu/).
 My research interests are in applied cryptography, system and security.

-Specifically, I am deeply interested in studying how different systems and protocols work from the bottom up and how to design secure systems and protocols for the benefit of all.
+Specifically, I am interested in studying how to build secure systems (blockchain, ML, ...) with the help of cryptography and how to design better cryptographic primitives.

 In addition, I enjoy reading books (fiction, essays, poetry, travel literature, sociology, and basically anything I find interesting), watching movies/TV shows (romances, thrillers, documentaries, dramas, animations), traveling and tinkering (contributing to open source projects, fixing some random Linux problems, etc.).